History of Coventry City F.C.: 2020–22: Consolidating back in The Championship

-2022-present: End of the SISU era
+2022–2024: End of the SISU era and the ownership of Doug King

-The club announced on 16th November 2022 that Stratford Upon-Avon based businessman Doug King was to acquire an 85% stake in the club, ending 15 years of SISU Control.
+The club announced on 16 November 2022 that Stratford Upon-Avon based businessman Doug King was to acquire an 85% stake in the club, ending 15 years of SISU Control.

 King attempted to unify the football club and the Arena under the same ownership by launching a last minute attempt to purchase the Arena, which was available following Wasps' demise.
 However exclusivity had already been granted to Mike Ashley and Frasers who completed their purchase of the CBS Arena.

-King's takeover was ratified by the EFL on the 10th January 2023.
+King's takeover was ratified by the EFL on 10 January 2023.
 Chairman Tim Fisher resigned immediately and King installed himself as replacement.
-The first game under King's ownership was a 1-0 defeat to Burnley on 14th January 2023.
+The first game under King's ownership was a 1–0 defeat to Burnley on 14 January 2023.

-On the pitch, despite the signings of young prospects Josh Wilson-Esbrand and Brooke Norton-Cuffy from Manchester City and Arsenal respectively in the January transfer window, long term injuries to first team regulars such as Callum O'Hare, Kyle McFadzean and Matt Godden saw the teams form dip which caused them to drop out of the race for a play-off spot.

-On 27 January 2023, just two weeks after his majority takeover was ratified by the EFL, Doug King increased his ownership stake in Coventry City buying out the remaining 15% of SISU’s shares making him the clubs sole owner.
+On 27 January 2023, just two weeks after his majority takeover was ratified by the EFL, Doug King increased his ownership stake in Coventry City buying out the remaining 15% of SISU's shares making him the clubs sole owner.

+On the pitch the club ended the 2022/23 season strongly and qualified for the end of season play-offs, after overcoming Middlesbrough over two legs they reached the play-off final where they would face Luton Town in what would be their third trip to the national stadium in just over six years.
+A win would have sealed a return to the top flight for the first time in 22 years.
+However they lost out in an agonising penalty shoot out defeat following a 1–1 draw in normal and extra time.

+In the summer of 2023 and following their failure to seal promotion to the Premier League star players Gustavo Hamer and Viktor Gyökeres departed The Sky Blues, the latter for a club record outgoing fee.

+Robins used the funds generated from the Hamer and Gyökeres sales to revamp his side including breaking the club's inbound transfer record on American international striker Haji Wright.
+Again after a difficult start to the 2023/24 season the clubs form improved dramatically around Christmas and they found themselves firmly in the hunt for a play-off spot again.